goblindegook/wp-cas-server/README.txt

 By default, CAS method URIs are provided under the `wp-cas` endpoint:

-* `/wp-cas/login`: Allows a remote service to request that a user authenticate on the WP CAS Server.
+* `/wp-cas/login`: Allows a remote service to request that a user authenticate on the CAS server.
 Will redirect back to the remote service along with a service ticket.
 * `/wp-cas/logout`: Terminates the single sign-on session.
 May optionally back to the remote service.
 * `/wp-cas/proxy` [CAS 2.0]: Provides remote services with proxy tickets in exchange for proxy-granting tickets.
 Returns an XML response.
 * `/wp-cas/proxyValidate` [CAS 2.0]: Allows a remote service to validate a service or proxy ticket forwarded by the user on redirect.
 Returns an XML response.